-If we do not dismiss your case but say no to all or part of your Level 1 appeal, you can go on to a Level 2 appeal.
-The Level 2 appeal is conducted by an independent review organization that is not connected to us.
-(Appeals for medical services and Part B drugs will be automatically sent to the independent review organization for a Level 2 appeal - you do not need to do anything.
-If you are not satisfied with the decision at the Level 2 appeal, you may be able to continue through additional levels of appeal (Section 9 in this chapter explains the Level 3, 4, and 5 appeals processes).
+If we say no to all or part of your Level 1 appeal for medical care, your appeal will automatically go on to a Level 2 appeal conducted by an independent review organization that is not connected to us.

+• You do not need to do anything to start a Level 2 appeal.
+Medicare rules require we automatically send your appeal for medical care to Level 2 if we do not fully agree with your Level 1 appeal.

+• See Section 5.4 of this chapter for more information about Level 2 appeals.
+If you are not satisfied with the decision at the Level 2 appeal, you may be able to continue through additional levels of appeal (Section 8 in this chapter explains the Level 3, 4, and 5 appeals processes).